moggiez/load-generator/README.md

 It will output the zipped code in the `dist` folder.

 ## IaC and deployment

+### Deployment from your local machine
 * Run ```make plan-infra``` to preview the deployment.
 * Run ```make infra``` to do the actual deployment

+### Automatic deployment
+The application is deployed automatically with GitHub action when a push to `master` branch is made.